dazeb/pelican-panel-installer/README.md

 # Unofficial Pelican Panel Installer Beta 0.0.1
 A shell script to install Pelican Panel on a VPS or Virtual Machine.
-(Still in development) 🚧
+(Still in development but working) 🚧

 #### Pelican Panel is the successor to Pterodactyl Game Panel.
 Used for hosting game servers in your home network or online.

+Pelican Panel can be found at https://pelican.dev/ and the GitHub repo is [HERE](https://github.com/pelican-dev/panel)

 Follow the install scripts below **in order**.